Last updated: August 7th 2018 by Tom Erickson, Regional Champion

 This can be very troubling for outdoor use as a completely level surface proves hard to find and being able to make those adjustments are integral.

-3. STIGA XTR Outdoor Table Tennis Table
+3. STIGA XTR Outdoor Table

 When you want to take your love of the game outside, you need a table tennis table designed for outdoor play like the XTR from STIGA.
 Made from aluminum, this table can withstand all types of weather conditions, including both snow and rain.
 The top won’t warp when exposed to moisture the way indoor models can.